akim327/cis700-text-adventures-hw2/README.md

 If it was neutral, he would just look at you weirdly.
 If it was positive, then he'd give you a voice recording that would help you win the game!
 ![](mattDamon_positive.png)

+Overall, we thought it would be fun to force the player to watch what they say in a sci-fi setting that /certainly/ is watchign your every move, even if there is no other life.